drbfraser/HHA-HaitiHospital/README.md

 $ npm start
 ```

+Now that everything is up, visit http://localhost:3000 and login with the seeded users:

+- Role: Admin
+  - Username: user0
+- Role: Medical Director
+  - Username: user1
+- Role: Head of Department
+  - Username: user2
+- Role: User
+  - Username: user3 to user 6

+The password will be `PASSWORD_SEED` as defined in your `.env`

 ### Known Issues

-- If there are issues with npm dependencies when running npm install, run the following line:
+- If there are issues with npm dependencies when running `npm install`, run the following line instead:

 ```
-$ npm i --legacy-peer-deps
+$ npm i --legacy-peer-deps install
 ```

 ### Prettier Setup

+We use prettier as our code formatter.
+The repo provide a prettier config to unify our styles.

 - Install Prettier as a VSCode extension
 - Navigate to the root directory
 - Run the following commands to install and use prettier on the whole directory
-- Pressing CTRL S in a file will run prettier on that single file

 ```
 $ npm install --global prettier
 $ prettier --write
 ```

+Our prettier config is set to format code on file save.

 ### Docker Setup